hurricanemark/StockPriceChecker/README.md

 Instructions for building your project can be found at [Information Security Projects -- Stock Price Checker](https://freecodecamp.org/learn/information-security/information-security-projects/stock-price-checker)

+This project has a standard layout initialized by command **npm init -y** One should look at *package.json* for top down information.

+Backend: The *server.js* drives the backend service logics in */routes/api.js* The remaining code in */tests/* is dedicated to testing.

+Frontend: The front-end code is in */views/index.html*  and */public/script.js*

 ## Upgrade nodejs to 15.14.0

 This project requires nodejs 15 to resolve ES6 import issue.
 Run the command below.